Braityn Callaghan

 What do youth basketball coaches know about common injuries and injury prevention?
 That’s the interesting topic Braityn Callaghan explored for her Master of Sport, Exercise and Health.

-“My research examines the current state of coach knowledge and attitudes towards sport injury prevention in New Zealand secondary school basketball.
+“My research examined the current state of coach knowledge and attitudes towards sport injury prevention in New Zealand secondary school basketball.
 Injury prevention is an important issue in youth sport as there is a high number of injuries reported to ACC, specifically by basketball players within the Auckland region.
 Coaches play a key role in facilitating injury prevention strategies in youth sport, and they’re more likely to adopt injury prevention strategies if they have greater levels of injury-related knowledge and a positive attitude towards injury prevention.

 “There’s limited research on youth basketball in New Zealand.
 My research could help to make a difference to how youth basketball coaches in New Zealand and internationally are educated about common injuries and key injury prevention strategies, including better access to and awareness of various types of effective injury prevention resources.
-This will likely increase coaches’ level of injury-related knowledge and help them develop a positive attitude; thus preventing common injuries and minimizing overall injury risk.”
+This will likely increase coaches’ level of injury-related knowledge and help them develop a positive attitude; thus preventing common injuries and minimising overall injury risk.”

 Braityn’s master’s degree research was supervised by Associate Professor Chris Whatman and Dr Patricia Lucas from AUT’s School of Sport and Recreation.